WASTE NOT, WANT NOT

 One example of such a focus, which is being adopted by coffee shops around the country, are reusable or rentable coffee mugs.
 A coffee shop sells or rents one, with a refundable deposit, and offers a small discount on a cup of coffee.
 At the same time, a customer will be charged a small fee for a single-use paper cup.
 The savings to both business and customer result in a rapid “payback” for the purchase of the mugs and the reduction in waste manage costs.
-The goal here is to effective eliminate the individual customer’s need to make a decision regarding where to put the garbage by eliminating all options except one.
+The goal here is to effectively eliminate the individual customer’s need to make a decision regarding where to put the garbage by eliminating all options except one.

 This approach can, we believe, be extended to significant portions of the procurement process, especially for commercial business with significant material inputs and outputs.
 To date, there has been only a limited focus on how the procurement end of the material stream could be tapped to reduce waste output.
 There is only limited information available to businesses who might want to go down this path; most who do have to conduct their own research into alternatives products and suppliers.

 SSRF has been developing an experimental procurement program that will allow businesses to reduce their costs and limit their customers to simple recycling, composting and disposal alternatives.
 One part of this effort is creation of a database of single-use foodservice compostable products that will allow local restaurants to order compostable supplies from the right vendors.